Play is the work of the child.Maria Montessori

-Around 260 million children are employed around the world, of whom an estimated 170 million are engaged in the kind of child labour the International Labour Organisation – and we – think should be eradicated.
+Around 160 million children are employed worldwide, of whom an estimated 79 million are engaged in the kind of child labour the International Labour Organisation—and we—think should be eradicated.

 - Children should not be put into situations that might be harmful to their health or general well being;

-- Asked to perform tasks that are physically arduous; or
+- Asked to perform physically arduous tasks; or